Melrose wins UK engineer GKN with $11 billion hostile bid

 Meanwhile, the chief executive of Ohio-based Dana, James Kamsickas, said he was disappointed by the outcome.
 He added the U.S. firm still believed it was “the best owner and operator” of GKN’s auto parts business.

-It is possible that Dana could revive a deal for the business with Melrose in the future, a source close to GKN said.
+It is possible that Dana could revive a deal for the division with Melrose in the future, a source close to GKN said.

 ($1 = 0.7128 pounds)